balsant/miscellaneous-physics-tools/README.md

 This repository collects **small, practical tools and workflows** used in **computational and experimental physics research**.

-The emphasis is on reproducibility, clean configuration, and minimal docs.
 Each subfolder is self-contained and documents one tool/workflow.

 ---